 Honda was also the first Japanese automaker to develop the Anti-Lock Braking System (ABS) in 1982, a safety feature that is now standard among all automakers.
 In 1986, they also developed a four-wheel-steering system that enabled high speed stability and low speed maneuverability.
 The company further led airbag development with the release of a SRS airbag system in 1987, the first available front passenger airbag system.

 Honda’s top selling model, the Civic was first launched in 1972 and was hailed as the best known and loved Japanese car.
 Over 16 million Civics have been launched from production lines.
 The Civic has also been Canada’s top selling vehicle for over 15 years.
 The Civic CVCC engine shook up the car industry during the 1970’s, as it provided superior gas efficiency and performance.
 This patented technology was later supplied to other automakers, such as GM and Ford.

 Honda built its first Canadian assembly plant in Allison, Ontario over 25 years ago, which has since produced over 5.5 million vehicles.
-There are currently two plants, with the first plant manufacturing the Honda Accord, Honda Civic, Acura EL, and the Acura CSX.
-The second plant is responsible for other models, including the Honda Odyssey, Honda Pilot, Honda Ridgeline, Honda CR-V, Acura MDX, and the Acura ZDX.
+There are currently two plants, with the first plant manufacturing the Honda Accord and Honda Civic.
+The second plant is responsible for other models, including the Honda Odyssey, Honda Pilot, Honda Ridgeline, Honda CR-V and Acura MDX.